Dazaifu shrine - Fukuoka Travel Guide

 • Check the weather update regularly so you can plan your attire for the day.

-• Always bring cash, as some shops do not accept cards as a mode of payment.
+• Always bring cash, as some shops do not accept cards.

 • Show respect to their local culture, especially when visiting shrines.

-• Tipping in restaurants is not allowed, as your bill comes in with a service charge already.
+• Tipping in restaurants is not allowed, as your bill already includes a service charge.

 Searching for the best hotels and affordable flights?
-Check out our complete list of affordable hotels and resorts via Agoda or you may also see available Airbnb properties in the city.
+Check out our complete list of cheap hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.

-Disclosure: This Fukuoka, Saga and Nagasaki Familiarization trip was made possible by Cebu Pacific and Strategic Works, Inc
+Disclosure: This Familiarization trip to Fukuoka, Saga, and Nagasaki was made possible by Cebu Pacific and Strategic Works, Inc

 Other Japan Related Stories: